-Berlin and Prague are two fantastic destinations that can be easily combined in a single trip.
-Probably the easiest way to travel between both cities is by train.
+Berlin and Prague are two major European Cities that can be easily combined in a single trip.
+The easiest way to travel between both cities while getting a taste of the countryside between is to do so by train.

 Both train stations are well located within their respective cities and are easily connected by excellent public transportation options.
 There are several trains traveling the route on different schedules during the day.